amit280695/Renyi-Entropy-Analysis-of-angular-distribution-of-quasars-in-the-Gaia-unWISE-data/README.md

 Folder name: - conv_ norm_entr_disp

-This code calculates the convergence of the normalized entropy dispersion for random mocks, that how many mocks are enough to take in our analysis
+This code evaluates the convergence of the normalized entropy dispersion across random mock samples to determine how many mocks are sufficient for reliable analysis.

 ########################################################################################################################################################################################